Ditectrev/awesome-digital-marketing/README.md

 4. **Execution:** Pilot digital campaigns, invest in training, and upgrade tools.
 5. **Measurement:** Track KPIs (e.g., digital share of voice, cost per lead, customer engagement).
-6. **Optimization:** Use feedback loops and analytics to refine and scale digital efforts.
+6. **Optimization:** Use feedback loops and analytics to refine and scale digital efforts. sonalized email in favor of AI-driven, omnichannel experiences by 2025.

-**10. Expert Quotes & Research**
-> "Digital transformation is not just about technology.
-It's about reimagining your entire business to deliver more value to customers." — George Westerman, MIT Sloan

-> "The brands that win are those that embrace change, experiment relentlessly, and put the customer at the center of everything." — Ann Handley, MarketingProfs

-- According to McKinsey, companies that digitize their marketing and sales can increase revenue by 20-30%.
-- Gartner reports that 80% of marketers will abandon personalized email in favor of AI-driven, omnichannel experiences by 2025.

 **11. Actionable Checklist for Businesses**
 - [ ] Conduct a digital readiness assessment